 Braise Oxtails

-• Preheat the pan: Place a large, heavy-bottomed large skillet or Dutch oven over medium-high heat and allow it to preheat.
-Once heated, add the avocado oil.
+• Heat a large skillet or Dutch oven over medium-high heat.
+Add avocado oil.

 2 tablespoons avocado oil

-• Add diced carrots, onions, and garlic to the slow cooker.
+• Add carrots, onion, and garlic to the slow cooker.

 1 cup carrots, 1/2 cup onion, 4 cloves garlic

-• Pour in the remaining beef broth, thyme, tomato paste, and brown sugar.
+• Pour in remaining beef broth, thyme, tomato paste, and brown sugar.
+Stir to combine.

 32 ounces beef broth, 1 teaspoon thyme, 3 tablespoons tomato paste, 2 tablespoons brown sugar